Why You Shouldn’t Hire Engineers That Are Jerks

 All the senior engineers in the company attended the meeting.
 The questioning from the team, as always, was tough.

-It was not unusual for an engineer to emerge from one of our design reviews with a laundry list of action items that needed to be fixed.
+It was not unusual for an engineer to emerge from one of our design reviews with a laundry list of action items that needed to be fixed before we would allow the design to move forward.

 I watched Terry’s body language and responses to the questions he was being asked.
 It was clear that he wasn’t used to be being challenged.